 • Epson printer: $333

 *On their FAQ page, Toast states that users “may be able to bring their own hardware.”
 While Toast users cannot use their own touch-screen tablets or card readers, they may be able to reuse compatible receipt and kitchen printers.
-However, bringing any preowned hardware could impact the service Toast can provide.
+However, bringing any pre-owned hardware could impact the service Toast can provide.

 Lightspeed logo.

-Lightspeed for Retail (R Series): Best for large, complex inventories
+Lightspeed Retail: Best for large, complex inventories

 Overall Reviewer Score